scylladb/scylladb/docs/architecture/architecture-fault-tolerance.rst

 The Consistency Level and Replication Factor both impact performance.
 The **lower** the Consistency Level and/or Replication Factor, the **faster** the read or write operation.
 However, there will be less fault tolerance if a node goes down.

 The Consistency Level itself impacts availability.
-A **higher** Consistency Level (more nodes required to be online)  means less availability with less tolerance to tolerate node failures.
-A **lower** Consistency Level means more availability and more fault tolerance.
+A **higher** Consistency Level (more nodes required to be online)  means less availability but with higher tolerance to tolerate node failures.
+A **lower** Consistency Level means more availability but less fault tolerance.

 Refer to the :ref:`Consistency Level table <consistency-levels-reference>` to get information about the Consistency Levels that are available for a read or write operation.